-Hypotheses are the testable statements linked to your research question.
-Hypotheses bridge the gap from the general question you intend to investigate (i.e., the research question) to concise statements of what you hypothesize the connection between your variables to be.
-For example, if we were studying the influence of mentoring relationships on first-generation students’ intention to remain at their university, we might have the following research question:
+Hypotheses are testable statements that link to your research question.
+Hypotheses link the research question to concise statements about the connection between variables.
+For example, if studying how mentoring affects first-generation students’ intention to stay at university, the research question could be:

 “Does the presence of a mentoring relationship influence first-generation students’ intentions to remain at their university?”